-The Company's investment objective is to obtain income returns and a capital return for its shareholders by acquiring, leasing and then selling a single aircraft.
-The Company receives income from the lease, and targets a gross distribution to the shareholders of 2.25 pence per share per quarter (9p per annum).
+The Company's investment objective is to obtain income returns and a capital return for its shareholders by acquiring, leasing and then selling a portfolio of aircraft.
+The Company receives income from the leases and targets a gross distribution to the shareholders of 4.5 pence per share per quarter (amounting to a yearly distribution of 9.0% based on the initial placing price of 200 pence per share).
 It is anticipated that income distributions will continue to be made quarterly.

-The total return for a shareholder investing today (31 December 2019) at the current share price consists of future income distributions during the remaining lease duration and a return of capital at dissolution of the Company.
+The total return for a shareholder investing today (31 December 2019) at the current share price consists of future income distributions during the remaining lease durations and a return of capital at dissolution of the Company.
 The latter payment is subject to the future value and the respective sales proceeds of the aircraft, quoted in US dollars and the USD/GBP exchange rate at that point in time.
 Since launch, three independent aircraft appraisers have provided the Company with their future values for the aircraft at the end of each financial year.
 The latest appraisals available are dated end of March 2019.
 Table No I below summarises the total return components, calculated on different exchange rates and using the appraised value of the aircraft which is the average of valuations provided by three independent aircraft appraisers and quoted in US dollars.
-This residual value at lease expiry takes inflation into account and is the most reliable estimate available to the Company's Asset Manager.
-Due to accounting standards, the value used in the Company's financial report differs from this disclosure as it excludes the effects of inflation and is converted to sterling at the prevailing exchange rate on the reporting date (e.g. 30 September 2019).
+This portfolio residual value at lease expiry takes inflation into account and is the most reliable estimate available to the Company's Asset Manager.
+Due to accounting standards, the values used in the Company's financial report differ from this disclosure as they exclude the effects of inflation and are converted to sterling at the prevailing exchange rate on the reporting date (e.g. 30 September 2019).

-The contracted lease rentals are calculated and paid in US dollars to satisfy debt interest and principal, and in sterling to satisfy dividend distributions and Company running costs, which are in sterling.
-The Company's cashflow is therefore insulated from foreign currency market volatility during the term of the lease.
+The contracted lease rentals are calculated and paid in US dollars to satisfy debt interest and principal, and in sterling to satisfy dividend distributions and Group running costs, which are in sterling.
+The Group's cashflow is therefore insulated from foreign currency market volatility during the term of the leases.

 With reference to the following two tables, there is no guarantee that the aircraft will be sold at such a sale price or that such capital returns will be generated and the Directors note that following the 14 February 2019 announcement by Airbus regarding the cessation of the A380 programme in 2021, there has been an understandable broadening of opinion amongst the Company's three independent aircraft appraisers with regard to the asset appraisal values as they continue to assess the consequences, positive and negative, of the Airbus decision.
-It is also assumed that the lessee will honour all its contractual obligations during the entire lease term.
+It is also assumed that the lessee will honour all its contractual obligations during each of the lease terms.